HerrErde/SubwayBooster/README.md

 ## Announcement

-You can use [subway_gen](https://subway.herrerde.xyz) to customize your own SubwaySurf files, with different Coin/Keys/.. amount, also with Characters and Boards picker
+You can use [subway_gen](https://subway.herrerde.xyz) to customize your own SubwaySurf files, with different Coin/Keys/.. amounts, also with Characters and Boards picker

 ## Features